 You also have to manage your health and oxygen, unless you are on a medic vessel, you cant heal on a derelict.
 Instead, you slowly heal when warping or resting on the galaxy map.
 Most vessels do have an atmospherics room where you can refill your oxygen, assuming you can get to it.

 Don’t despair however, you can eventually hack some of the security elements and turn the tables.
 It’s in your best interest to tread carefully.
 Sometimes it is better to lead citizens into an ambush of land mines, or draw them to an airlock and pull the lever.
 Or sometimes to avoid them altogether, you can lock a door after they go through it.
 Most enemies can’t open a locked door.
-However, its kind of embarrassing to lock a door then realize you actually need to go that way… Doh.
+However, it’s kind of embarrassing to lock a door then realize you actually need to go that way… Doh.
 Better yet, chuck in a cluster grenade THEN lock the door.
 That’s the kind of thinking that will get you through.

-The campaign is decently long, especially if you die a lot and though the game has multiple difficulties, it is a rogue-like, dying is a part of that.
+Void Bastards campaign is decently long, especially if you die a lot and though the game has multiple difficulties, it is a rogue-like, dying is a part of that.
 The game has a lot of replay value.
 It never really gets boring no matter how many times you die.
 The galaxy’s ever-changing procedural generation does a good job of making sure of that.
 However, once you are done, it does lose a bit of its luster.

 Yes, playing again will still have those random elements, but since your gear is based on a tech tree you will be going through similar motions, unlocking the same gear at the same point in the game you were last time.